-Joshua was raised as a foster child who believed he was worth just 20$ a day, had no full time support team at home, a high school drop out, a booze hound, and a pill popping criminal who spent time in Innes Detention Centre.
-At his absolute lowest, he contemplated suicide.
+Joshua was raised as a foster child who believed he was worth just 20$ a day.
+He had no full-time support team at home, he was a high school dropout, a booze hound, and a pill popping criminal who spent time in Innes Detention Centre.
+At his absolute lowest, he even contemplated suicide.
 He was lost and had no sense of purpose.
 Fast forward to 2009 when he found fitness.
-Yes its corny, but in his personal experience, the combination of a healthy diet and healthy living, gave him the tools to transform himself from a 210lb – 25% body fat, to 175lbs and 13% body fat.
+Yes, it’s corny, but in his personal experience, the combination of a healthy diet and healthy living, gave him the tools to transform himself from an unhealthy 210lb – 25% body fat, to a lean 175lbs and 13% body fat.
 No formal training, no education, just a simple mindset.
-“I Love myself, I love this life and I want to change.”
-Anything that is fuelled by anger or hate usually doesn’t last.
-He had to change his mindset towards himself and his life.
-He had to change some of the life traps he was facing, and develop discipline to match his new found passion for fitness.
-He discovered his purpose.

 My love of food and science came together as I was searching for a new challenge.
 I have been a laboratory technician for 14 years now and I love what I do but I wanted to expand my knowledge and really dive into the very elaborate and ever changing world of nutrition.
 I decided to take a leap and sign up for a course and now I am a 2016 graduate of the Canadian School of Natural Nutrition.

 For me nutrition is a way of life, a way to feed not only your body but to understand that you really are what you eat.
 Everybody is very unique when it comes to nutrition and my goal is to help my clients achieve a better lifestyle by making better food choices and realizing that food is not just fuel but has the power to heal.